THE BOILERPLATE: HOW TO USE

 ABOUT STONY BROOK — BRIEF OVERVIEW

-Stony Brook University, a flagship of the State University of New York (SUNY) system, is going far beyond the expectations of today’s public universities.
-With nearly 27,000 students, 2,800 faculty members, more than 200,000 alumni, a premier academic medical center and 18 NCAA Division I athletic programs, Stony Brook is a research-intensive distinguished center of innovation dedicated to addressing the world’s biggest challenges.
-The university embraces its mission to provide comprehensive undergraduate, graduate and professional education of the highest quality, and has been ranked 23rd among top public universities by Forbes and 38th among public universities in the U.S. News & World Report Best Colleges listing.
-Fostering a commitment to academic research and intellectual endeavors, Stony Brook’s membership in the Association of American Universities (AAU) places it among the top 65 research institutions in North America.
-The university’s distinguished faculty have earned esteemed awards such as the Nobel Prize, Pulitzer Prize, Indianapolis Prize for animal conservation, Abel Prize and the inaugural Breakthrough Prize in Mathematics.
+Stony Brook University — New York’s flagship university and No. 1 public university — is going far beyond the expectations of today’s public universities.
+It is part of the State University of New York (SUNY) system.
+With nearly 26,000 students, more than 2,900 faculty members, more than 200,000 alumni, a premier academic healthcare system and 18 NCAA Division I athletic programs, Stony Brook is a research-intensive distinguished center of innovation dedicated to addressing the world’s biggest challenges.
+The university embraces its mission to provide comprehensive undergraduate, graduate and professional education of the highest quality, and is ranked as the #58 overall university and #26 among public universities in the nation by U.S. News & World Report’s Best Colleges listing.
+Fostering a commitment to academic research and intellectual endeavors, Stony Brook’s membership in the Association of American Universities (AAU) places it among the top 71 research institutions in North America.
+The university’s distinguished faculty have earned esteemed awards such as the Nobel Prize, Pulitzer Prize, Indianapolis Prize for animal conservation, Abel Prize and the Breakthrough Prize in Mathematics.
 Stony Brook has the responsibility of co-managing Brookhaven National Laboratory for the U.S. Department of Energy — one of only eight universities with a role in running a national laboratory.
+In 2023, Stony Brook was named the anchor institution for The New York Climate Exchange on Governors Island in New York City.
 Providing economic growth for neighboring communities and the wider geographic region, the university totals an impressive $7.23 billion in increased economic output on Long Island.
 Follow us on Facebook (https://www.facebook.com/stonybrooku/) and Twitter(@stonybrooku).

 ABOUT STONY BROOK — COMPREHENSIVE OVERVIEW

-Stony Brook University, a flagship of the State University of New York (SUNY) system, is home to an exceptionally diverse student body of nearly 27,000 high-achieving students — including almost 18,000 undergraduates — from nearly all 50 states and more than 100 countries.
-Stony Brook offers more than 200 undergraduate programs, more than 100 master’s programs and more than 40 doctoral programs.
+Stony Brook University — New York’s flagship university and No. 1 public university— is home to an exceptionally diverse student body of nearly 26,000 high-achieving students, including more than 17,500 undergraduates from nearly all 50 states and more than 100 countries.
+Part of the State University of New York (SUNY) system, Stony Brook offers more than 200 undergraduate programs and more than 140 graduate and professional programs.
 Innovative programs include a combined-degree fast-track MBA program and the award-winning Undergraduate Research and Creative Activities program, which involves undergraduates in research in nearly every discipline and has produced Beckman, Goldwater, Marshall and Truman scholars.
 Students in all disciplines have the opportunity to enrich their education by pursuing their academic interests in an overseas location while still earning credits toward their bachelor’s degree.
 Stony Brook offers unique semester, academic year, and summer and winter programs in locations such as Australia, Italy, Jamaica, Madagascar and South Korea.

 Nobel laureates, Guggenheim fellows and MacArthur grant winners teach on our campus.
 Our faculty are leaders in significant national and worldwide projects, such as uncovering the causes of lobster mortality in Long Island Sound, searching for the origins of man in Kenya’s Turkana Basin and managing the national parks of Madagascar.
 We’ve made significant contributions to NASA initiatives, such as examining Martian minerals for evidence of life and other phenomena.